A-Faris/Museum-Visitors/pipeline_folder/README.md

 - 'pipline.py' - A pipeline script that downloads kiosk data from S3 and uploads it to the database

 - 'analysis.ipynb' - An analysis notebook, that connects to the database and explores the data it contains

+- 'consumer.py' - A python script which receives data from lmnh kafka and imports valid data into the RDS database

+- 'run_schema.py' - A python script which runs the schema.sql file